chathamnorth/chathamnorth.github.io/timeline.md

 February 20, 2020 – NCDEQ issued [Notice of Violation and Intent to Enforce](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1104322&dbid=0&repo=WaterResources) to ONSWC for direct discharge of filter backwash water onto Briar Chapel property.
 This discharge is not covered under the non-discharge permit (WQ0028552).

 February 27, 2020 – NCUC filed [Order Rescheduling Hearing and Establishing Deadlines for Prefiling Testimony](https://starw1.ncuc.net/NCUC/ViewFile.aspx?Id=7f4a7197-5fdb-47e1-96c9-251d53023156).
 Hearing is rescheduled to June 16, 2020.

+March 9, 2020 – Envirolink accidently turned on a portion of the spray irrigation system spraying homes on Wildwood Drive.
+A resident published this[ video](https://www.youtube.com/watch?v=wwKx_AFZmH8&app=desktop) to document the poor quality of the water that came through the system.
+Another resident document in this [video](https://www.youtube.com/watch?v=Zg4iXMT-6L8&feature=youtu.be) the spray hitting their porch and home in violation of NCDEQ requirements.

+March 12, 2020 – Sewage spill was reported near the bridge and walking trail by Hill Creek and Great Ridge Parkway.
+NCDEQ was called to come inspect.

+March 19, 2020 – StopChathamNorth filed a [Petition to Intervene](https://starw1.ncuc.net/NCUC/ViewFile.aspx?Id=dc6fdedf-9277-4b76-9f87-70a0df29d214) with the NCUC to allow Briar Chapel homeowners to be represented at the June 16th hearing.